 Third:

-It is wise to train your child with the premise that the telescope is fragile and must be looked after and handled carefully - Respect for equipment is good - But, you will have the reassurance that even occasional rough handling will not cause harm.
-(More on Newtonian reflectors later).
+It is wise to train your child with the premise that the telescope is fragile and must be looked after and handled carefully - Respect for equipment is good - But, you will have the reassurance that even occasional rough handling of a refractor will not cause harm.
+(More on the more delicate Newtonian reflector later).

 Picture: